Like many high school students who tour UW-Eau Claire, Monica Dickson was awed by the beauty of the campus.

 Anderson also helped her see the value of getting to know faculty outside of a class, Dickson says.

 “Meeting with professors to talk about questions became my approach to all academic difficulties,” Dickson says.
-“The professors here care so much about their students and genuinely want to see them do well, so they are willing to meet and help you with whatever it is.
+“The professors here care so much about their students and genuinely want to see them do well, so they are willing to meet and help you.

 “There always was someone to help me when I got stuck or felt like I couldn't do it.”